How To Prevent Brain-Sapping Delirium In The ICU

 Vanderbilt's protocol, when systematically followed, can make a big difference to a lot of patients.
 One study involving 6,064 patients showed that the approach increased the odds of surviving and decreased the amount of time people spent delirious or in a coma.

-Ely is lead author of another study, involving a network of critical care units that that enrolled 15,000 patients.
+Ely is lead author of another study, with the Society of Critical Care Medicine, which has enrolled 15,000 patients at 68 ICUs around the country.
 Findings from that soon-to-be published study add more support for the practice, Ely says.
+(The study is funded by the Gordon and Betty Moore Foundation, which has supported science coverage on NPR).

 Gradually, the bundle of techniques for reducing delirium has been adopted at many ICUs in recent years, Ely says, but is still not the standard everywhere.